 Livingston Douglas pointed out a new development.
-“Sunset Cone is in a restricted area of Craters of the Lake National Monument.
-You must obtain a free, 1-day permit to hike/climb in this area.
-It is available at the Visitor Center.
+“Sunset Cone is in a restricted area of Craters of the Moon National Monument.
+You must obtain a free, 1-day wilderness permit to climb in this area.
+The permit is available at the Visitor Center.
 Be sure to carry it with you when you do this climb.”
 Livingston has also added detailed hiking information for this cone.
 Updated December 2019

 Access by Livingston Douglas

 There are two options for parking your vehicle:

-- There is a gated road at US-20 on the E side of Sunset Cone.
-This road heads N to a Group Campground.
+- There is a gated road at US-20 on the east side of Sunset Cone.
+This road heads north to a Group Campground.
 You are not permitted to drive on, or park along, this road.
-However, there is a large paved parking pullout on the R/S side of US-20 exactly 0.2 miles NE of this gated road.
+However, there is a large paved parking pullout on the south side of US-20 exactly 0.2 miles northeast of this gated road.
 For scrambles on the eastern flanks of Sunset Cone, this is your best option.

 - Park at the Visitor Center and walk along US-20 to the point from which you begin your scramble up Sunset Cone.

 Look out for traffic when you cross the highway.
 Beware of snakes as you work your way up the sagebrush-covered slope.
 See the GPS track below.
 Expect great views of the local volcanic wonders, the Pioneer Mountains, the Lost River Range, and Big Southern Butte.